zegetech/zegetech.github.io/_posts/2018-10-29-what-and-why-docker.md

 **English?**
 Docker is a platform that allows you to use a container as a computer inside your computer.
 A Container is a packaged application with all of the parts it needs.

 Imagine you are working on a project Q and you send your code to a friend.
 Your friend runs the exact same code on exactly the same data set but gets slightly different results or worse, no results at all.
-This could be due to a mirage of reasons; a different operating system, a different version of one of the project's packages etc.
+This could be due to a number of reasons; a different operating system, a different version of one of the project's packages etc.

 **Docker fixes this.**